-As well as keeping track of steps taken and calories burned, the Fitbit (Amazon UK, Amazon US) also monitors sleep.
+As well as keeping track of steps taken and calories burned, the Fitbit (Search for "Fitbit" on: DuckDuckGo, Amazon UK, Amazon US) also monitors sleep.
 I have Sleep Apnea, which I control by using a CPAP machine that keeps a constant flow of air into my lungs to enable a full and deep sleep.

 However, there are times when attaching that contraption to my face sounds as conducive to good sleep as spending a night in a cement mixer.
 So, on some occasions I sleep without it.
 Once the Fitbit arrived I was keen to see what the actual difference was between sleeping with the CPAP machine and without it.
 So, on the first night, I slept unmasked and untethered.

 I also had a nightmare, and woke up screaming.
 Lovely.

 The following night I used the CPAP machine, and instead of waking up 38 times, I woke up 15 times.
 The night after, though shorter, was even better:

 No nightmares, and no remarkable dreams either.
 And I no longer snore.

 So there’s the first payoff from the Fitbit.
 Evidence that although being hooked up to a CPAP machine while I sleep can be a real pain in the arse, it’s worth it.